 Prior to being wheeled out of the hospital on the day we parted with our daughter’s baby body—one day after her soul departed from us—my thoughts were, We are together in Him.

 We still are.
-Because of His life-giving abundance toward us, what do my husband and I want, and what does Noelle want—what do we share that truly surpasses the distance between us?
+Because of His life-giving abundance toward us, what do my husband and I want, and what does Noelle want—what do we share that surpasses the distance between us?
 Him.
 We want to make much of this dear God.